• Skip to primary navigation

 • You might have an accident

-Expecting bad things to happen in relation to others
+Expecting bad things to happen to others

 • They could get sick or have an accident

-Many of you reading this now might fall into this category, so I shall give some examples
+Many of you reading this now might fall into this category, so I shall give some examples.

 • Not wanting to say or do the wrong thing